M0narc/fast_api/README.md

 # fast_api
-a proyect done with fastAPI
+a project done with fastAPI

 # how to run
 uvicorn books:app --reload